matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Cloud network:** A collection of servers or computers that stores resources and data in remote data centers that can be accessed via the internet

-**Controlled zone:** A subnet that protects the internal network from the uncontrolled zone
+**Controlled zone:** A subnet that protects the internal network from the uncontrolled zone.
+Areas in the controled zone include Demilitarized zone (DMZ), Internal network, Restricted zone

 ## D